You can make money investing in the market – if you have the right mindset.

 When you adopt this mindset you will understand your investment in a way that you would not have thought possible.
 It will steer you away from investing in companies you don’t understand and as a result, you will be better off.

 Treating a share as ownership stake in a business and valuing it accordingly is part and parcel of being a good value investor.
 It’s a principle that has been passed down from Ben Graham to Warren Buffet and onwards to every value investor who came after them.
-Carrying yourself with this mindset will allow you to find success as an investor.
+Carrying yourself with this mindset will allow you to find success as a value investor.

 “Long-term value investing requires a business owner’s mindset”.
 Pensions & Investments. http://www.pionline.com/article/20130808/ONLINE/130809916/long-term-value-investing-requires-a-business-owners-mindset.
 Web.